 City medians across 25 ZIP codes.
 Gross yields before HOA fees (apartments) and before operating costs.
 Short-term rental columns omitted because the borough is a restricted market for investment listings.

 Warning: short-term rental figures are not shown because investment short-term rentals are effectively banned in the Bronx.
 Regulatory detail: Short-term rentals heavily restricted in New York.
-Investment properties generally not permitted; may require owner occupancy, specific zoning, or other conditions (permit required, $145).
+Investment properties generally not permitted; may require owner occupancy, specific zoning, or other conditions (permit required, about $150).
 NYC Local Law 18 (2023) effectively bans most short-term rentals under 30 days.
 Hosts must register, be present during stays, and may host no more than 2 guests.
 Entire-home rentals under 30 days are prohibited.

 The gap is an entry-price story, not a rent story